Letters from Albert Charles Cox to his mother, 1915-1916 - Part 10

 livery, not excepting yours truly, & arguments are quite

-pair of pyjama trousers
+pair of pyjama trousers.

 up, & the day could not have been better.
 One of the

-hinmest items of the afternoon was provided by a couple of
+funniest items of the afternoon was provided by a couple of

-Evidently they were not
+Evidently they were not much of seamen for both tried

 it was intended to, for it was only constructed for the

-s wight turned out pretty well considering the chap who
+night turned out pretty well considering the chap who

 them.
 Nevertheless we hunted some up & got through